carlodev/SegregatedVMSSolver.jl/paper/paper.md

 # Package Features
-- It supports 2-dimensional and 3-dimensional geometries
+- It supports two-dimensional and three-dimensional geometries
 - It solved a time-dependent problem
 - It can run in parallel using MPI
 - Velocity ramping